-If you’re looking to buy a home, Intended for people with lower credit scores and less cash for a down payment, FHA loans are a popular pathway to first-time homeownership.
+If you’re looking to buy a home but can’t afford the 20% down payment required by some lenders, an FHA loan could be the key to qualifying for a mortgage.
+Intended for people with lower credit scores and less cash for a down payment, FHA loans are a popular pathway to first-time homeownership.

 What Is an FHA loan?